Enjoy Some Guilty Pleasure at Atlantis Resort

 - A stay at the Atlantis Resort starts at $143 USD per night during low season and about $519 USD per night during the peak holiday season.
 All-inclusive rates are also available.
 There are many different room types.
 For more information on the Atlantis Resort or to make reservations, visit: www.atlantisbahamas.com.

 - You can visit the Atlantis resort and enjoy a tour of the aquariums for $42 USD per person.
 A pass that gives access to the aquariums and the beach will cost $70 USD per person.
 A day pass that allows access to the aquariums, the beach and the 130-acre waterpark will cost $150 USD per adult and $99 USD per child.

 Hot Travel Tip: Guests staying at Comfort Suites Paradise Island have full access to all of the facilities at the Atlantis.
 Free Wi-Fi, in-room fridges and a complimentary hot American breakfast buffet are also included.
 Rates can sometimes be lower at this property – especially during the peak season.

-Note: All pictures for this post were taken on a rather ancient cellphone with a poor camera.
+Related: All pictures for this post were taken on a rather ancient cellphone with a poor quality camera.
+Despite that, we got some pretty good photos.
 Find out how to get the best pictures from your smartphone by reading this article.